-The Additional Learning Requirements will be provided through asynchronous on-line remedial courses, including the assessment test.
-The remediation of Additional Learning Requirements is considered necessary preparation for the assessment exams in the subject areas listed above.
-The career of students who fail to pass their Additional Learning Requirements remedial examinations may be blocked at the end of the first year (examinations may no longer be taken after 1 February of the following academic year).
-Career blocks entail the freezing of any examinations taken and the impossibility of taking new examinations until the educational deficit has been overcome.
+The Additional Learning Requirements will be provided through remedial courses, including the assessment test.
+The remediation of Additional Learning Requirements is considered necessary preparation for the assessment exams in the subject areas listed above (Biology and Genetics, Medical Chemistry and Medical Statistics, Epidemiology and Applied Physics courses).
+The career of students who fail to pass their Additional Learning Requirements remedial examinations may be blocked at the end of the first year.
+Career blocks entail the freezing of any examinations taken and the impossibility of taking new examinations until the educational debt has been overcome.
 After the career block, students will still be able to take the Additional Learning Requirement tests and, once they have passed, will be able to continue their career.